 In truth the term restoration can be broken down into main two categories, full or part restoration.
-When a car comes in and it is either a ‘barn find’ or in such poor condition that a total restoration is the only sensible route forward then every single component of the car from chassis through to engine, brakes, suspension and right through to the instrumentation is dismantled, replaced, repaired, serviced or adjusted to get the car to as new condition.
+When a car comes in and it is either a ‘barn find’ or in such poor condition that a total restoration is the only sensible route forward then every single component of the car from chassis through to engine, brakes, suspension and right through to the instrumentation is dismantled, replaced, repaired, serviced or adjusted to get the car to an as new condition.
 This process on say a DB4 or DB6 will take several thousand hours and take approximately two years to complete.

 Part restoration is a whole different objective.
 This will encompass large quantities of work in a fewer number of areas of the car but to the same in-depth high standard as a full restoration.
-This will allow you to undertake only what work is necessary to repair that element fully in the knowledge that another area of the car may need similar attention in years to come and thus spreading the cost over the duration of your ownership.
+This will allow owners to undertake only what work is necessary to repair that element fully in the knowledge that another area of the car may need similar attention in years to come and thus spreading the cost over the duration of your ownership.